• Home

 1. When does an offer become a contract?

-An offer becomes a contract when the offer is accepted by the offeree without any modifications, creating mutual consent and binding legal obligations.
+An offer in contract law becomes a contract when the offer is accepted by the offeree without any modifications, creating mutual consent and binding legal obligations.

-4. What is the difference between an offer and an invitation to treat?
+3. What is the difference between an offer and a promise?

-7. What is the difference between civil law and contract law?
+7. What is the difference between standing offer and specific offer?

 8. How can a dispute in a contract be resolved in India?